 Pan con Aguacate (Avocado-Topped Bread), a Dominican snack that is simple and filling, and well ahead of the avocado toast craze of these days.

-Avocado sandwiches or pan con aguacate is traditional Dominican snack.
+Avocado sandwiches or pan con aguacate is a simple traditional Dominican snack.
 The classic version is made with a pan de agua (the ubiquitous Dominican bread roll) sliced in half and filled with scoops or slices of avocado.

 Whether you are rich or poor or something in between, pan con aguacate is one of the easiest snacks you can rustle up when there is not much else available, or you are too tired or uninspired to make a meal.
 The avocado’s nutritional qualities combined with the bread mean that few people remain unsatisfied after indulging, so to speak.